noamteyssier/gtftools/README.md

 # nom-gtf

-a parser for gtf built using nom
+a parser for gtf built using nom.

+This achieves near `wc -l` throughput.

 ## Usage